Hurricane Preparation for Gas Stations: A Day-by-Day Guide Leading Up to Landfall

 Distribute the updated emergency contact list to all employees.
 Reconfirm schedules, responsibilities, and procedures to ensure everyone’s on the same page.
 By this point, employees should be personally prepared, but double-check with them that they’ve communicated their plans to their families.

-Remove gas price numbers from the street sign, and begin moving all non-essential items from the gas island and store exterior (e.g., banners, pump toppers, signs and displays, etc.).
+Begin moving all non-essential items from the gas island and store exterior (e.g., banners, pump toppers, signs and displays, etc.).
 Any items that can’t be removed from pumps should be shrink-wrapped along with the pump itself, and store movable outdoor items in a secure environment.

 Take a final lap over all the preparations you’ve made the last five days, and get ready to weather the storm.
 For the complete hurricane preparation checklist for gas stations, click here to download the day-by-day guide.